mueller-lab/PyFRAP/README.md

-# PyFRAP
-PyFRAP: A Python based FRAP analysis tool box
+# PyFRAP: A Python based FRAP analysis tool box.

+Fluorescence recovery after photobleaching (FRAP) is a common way to assess molecular diffusion.
+PyFRAP is a novel simulation-based analysis software that makes use of PDE simulations to analyze FRAP experiments in 3D geometries.
+It uses the first post-bleach image as initial condition, making assumptions about the underlying initial conditions obsolete.
+PyFRAP can fit different reaction-diffusion models to FRAP data, providing quantitative information about effective diffusion.

 ## Features

+PyFRAP comes with a full image analysis and simulation toolbox.
+In particular, PyFRAP can

 - Import FRAP datasets from timelapse experiments and analyze image data with various options such as
 	+ various filters